Topology of random geometric complexes: a survey: Connectivity

 \subsection{The supercritical regime}

-The supercritical regime is when $nr^d\to \infty$.
-As we will see soon, if the radius is large enough (yet still satisfying $r\to 0$) it can be shown that the graph $\G(n,r)$ becomes connected (caveat, this statement depends on the underlying distribution).
+The supercritical regime is when $\Lambda\to \infty$.
+As we will see soon, if the radius is large enough (yet still satisfying $r\to 0$) then it can be shown that the graph $\G(n,r)$ becomes connected (caveat, this statement depends on the underlying distribution).
 This phase is sometimes referred to as the `connected regime'.
-Arriving from the critical regime where $\beta_0(n,r) = \Theta(n)$ and ending at the connected regime where $\beta_0(n,r) = \Theta(1)$, the number of components in $\G(n,r)$ should exhibit some kind of a decay within the supercritical regime.
+As the radius increases, starting at the critical regime where $\beta_0(n) = \Theta(n)$ and ending at the connected regime where $\beta_0(n) = \Theta(1)$, the number of components in $\G(n,r)$ should exhibit some kind of a decay within the supercritical regime.
 To this date only partial information is available about this decay process, and we will present it later.
 We start by describing the connected regime.

-In the case of a uniform distribution on the unit $d$-dimensional unit box $[0,1]^d$ Penrose gives a sharp result for the connectivity threshold.
+In the case of a uniform distribution on the $d$-dimensional unit box $[0,1]^d$, Penrose gives a sharp result for the connectivity threshold.
 See \cite{Penrose}, Chapter 13.

 \begin{theorem}[Penrose, \cite{Penrose}] Let $c \in \R$ be fixed, and set